heathshults/global-sass/README.md

 ## npdb-usafb-sass
 this is the global sass project

+## branch to use
+develop is where we merge to. create your branch from there.
 ## build it
 look for css-compile in the build task menu.
 This will check for errors compile and prefix your classes. below is the script.